 3. Collect and Organize Sales Data

 With a clear purpose and audience in mind, the next step is gathering, filtering, and analyzing your sales data.
-This process should be intentional and seamless: leveraging tools that integrate with your CRM or sales management software can save time and effort.
+This process should be intentional and seamless: leveraging tools that integrate with your lead management software, CRM, or sales management software can save time.

 Start by identifying the metrics you want to include.
 Typical sales reports highlight key performance indicators (KPIs), team productivity, product sales, revenue retention, net sales, profits, and customer acquisition costs.